 Admissions Criteria

-- Applications are still invited from those with a third-class degree, which will be considered on a case-by-case basis.
-You may be invited to an informal interview with our Academic Team to determine suitability for admission.
+• Applications are still invited from those with a third-class degree, which will be considered on a case-by-case basis.
+If you are applying with a third-class degree, you will be asked to submit a Personal Statement as part of your application, summarising any circumstances which resulted in your degree classification.
+You may also be invited to an informal interview with our Academic Team to further discuss suitability for admission.

-If you don’t have a UK law degree or equivalent experience based on the Law of England & Wales, we strongly recommend our Graduate Foundation in Law programme.
+If you don’t have a UK law degree or equivalent experience based on the Law of England & Wales, we strongly recommend our Graduate Diploma in Law.

 Click here to see our Admissions Guidance.